Severe Thunderstorm Warning issued for Brown, Redwood, Watonwan by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Brown, Redwood, Watonwan by NWS

-Effective: 2021-08-28 18:31:00 CDT Expires: 2021-08-28 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
+Effective: 2021-08-28 18:06:00 CDT Expires: 2021-08-28 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
 Tornadoes can develop quickly from severe thunderstorms.
 If you spot a tornado go at once into the basement or small central room in a sturdy structure.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Brown; Redwood; Watonwan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR REDWOOD...BROWN AND NORTHWESTERN WATONWAN COUNTIES At 630 PM CDT, severe thunderstorms were located along a line extending from near Wabasso to near Comfrey, moving east at 55 mph.
+Target Area: Brown; Redwood; Watonwan The National Weather Service in the Twin Cities has issued a * Severe Thunderstorm Warning for Redwood County in southwestern Minnesota Brown County in south central Minnesota Northwestern Watonwan County in south central Minnesota * Until 700 PM CDT. * At 605 PM CDT, severe thunderstorms were located along a line extending from near Tracy to 6 miles southeast of Storden, moving northeast at 55 mph.
 HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Comfrey, Morgan, Franklin, Hanska and New Ulm.
+Damage is likely to mobile homes, roofs, and outbuildings. * Severe thunderstorms will be near Wabasso around 625 PM CDT.
+Other locations in the path of these severe thunderstorms include Comfrey, Redwood Falls, Morgan, Franklin, Morton, Hanska and New Ulm.
 TORNADO...POSSIBLE THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0